 Working with the regional education officers in the Office of Overseas Schools, and with the support of the team at the College Board, the Overseas Schools Project maintains a committee of leaders in the field of U.S. higher education admissions.
 The committee members include:

-- Shawn Abbott, Vice Provost for Admissions, Financial Aid and Enrollment Management, Temple University
+- Shawn Abbott, Vice President for Enrollment Management, Dean of Admissions, Tulane University

-- Adele C. Brumfield, Associate Vice Chancellor for Enrollment Management, University of California (UC) San Diego
+- Adele C. Brumfield, Vice Provost for Enrollment Management, University of Michigan

 - William Douglas Hartog, Senior Associate Dean, Office of Admission, University of Virginia